How do you say green peas in spanish

 3. String beans – Judías verdes (in Spain) vs. Ejotes (in Mexico)

-See also How do you say pumpkin in italian
+See also How do you say nintendo switch in spanish

 By expanding one’s vocabulary to include these regional terms, the depth of understanding and engagement with Spanish-speaking cultures can be significantly enriched.